• Click here to apply electronically for the 2019 workshop. Click here to apply through the mail. The deadline to apply is April 15.

 Cecil Schwalbe teaches students how to safely remove a rattlesnake.
 Students filmed the exercise and created news videos afterward.

-A tradition for 36 years, the Journalism Diversity Workshop for Arizona High School Students in early June teaches teens about reporting basics, media ethics, broadcast and multimedia journalism, design and editing, and different storytelling techniques.
+A tradition for four decades, the Donald W. Carson Journalism Diversity Workshop for Arizona High School Students in early June teaches teens about reporting basics, media ethics, broadcast and multimedia journalism, design and editing, and different storytelling techniques.

 The program, sponsored by the Don Carson Concerned Media Professionals fund, has been offered at the UA School of Journalism since 1981.
 The workshop, founded by Carson, was renamed in his honor after he died on Feb.
 1, 2018, at 85.
 Carson, a revered UA journalism professor from 1966 to 1997 and former department head, was one of the early leaders in helping diversify the nation’s newsrooms.